 Cruise the city with Dunedin Segway Tours, an electric, eco-friendly way to safely whizz around the must-see sights.
 Then discover why Dunedin is a thriving Unesco City of Literature by joining one of the several excursions offered by Dunedin literary walking tours.
 You’ll have worked up an appetite, so head back out to the irresistible Otago Peninsula for High Tea at Larnach Castle, followed by a leisurely stroll in this Garden of International Significance.

 Modern golf originated in Scotland – so it’s only fitting that Dunedin, the 'Edinburgh of the south’ is home to so many well-regarded courses.
 Discover coastal links, expansive rural idylls, or charming 9-hole courses snuggling up to the city centre.
 Get out your driver and go.

 Look up, look around and spot the ever-increasing number of street art gems in Ōtepoti Dunedin, bringing central city walls to life, and spreading into the suburbs.
-Latest to appear are the creatures seemingly escaped onto Highgate from the Otago Museum animal attic, and two travel-themed murals by Dunedin artist Frank Gordon in the waterfront industrial area.
-A street artist’s homage to a Dunedin taonga/treasure appeared in 2018 when Tyler Kennedy created a striking mural of Ralph Hotere on a Carrol Street building.
+One of the latest to appear tapped into the city's cafe culture with a Be Freesmith work at Daily Coffee on Princes Street.
+In early 2020 Sophie Photographe of France completed seven animal portraits among Dunedin's city streets as a part of an urban safari.
+This followed on from 2019, when creatures seemingly escaped onto Highgate from the Otago Museum animal attic, and two travel-themed murals by Dunedin artist Frank Gordon appeared in the waterfront industrial area.
+A street artist’s homage to a Dunedin taonga/treasure emerged in 2018 when Tyler Kennedy created a striking mural of Ralph Hotere on a Carrol Street building.